Library

 - The Outsiders, S.E.
 Hinton

-Kids’ books and fantasy fiction
+Kids’ books

 - Ender’s Game, Orson Scott Card